dockersamples/labspace-extension/README.md

 # Docker Desktop extension

-This directory contains the code for the Docker Desktop extension for Labspaces.
+This repo contains the code for the Docker Desktop extension for Labspaces.

 ## Development